HINDRANCES TO PRAYER

 revivals in order that the membership may be increased, in order

-that the church may have a position of more power and influence in
+that the church may have a position of more power and influence

-the church, by the sins of unbelievers, by the proud unbelief of
+the worldliness of the church, by the sins of unbelievers, by

-the day; because God's Word is being made void; in order that God
+the proud unbelief of the day; because God's Word is being made

-may be glorified by the outpouring of His Spirit on the Church of
+void; in order that God may be glorified by the outpouring of

-Christ.
-For these reasons first of all and above all, we should
+His Spirit on the Church of Christ.
+For these reasons first of

-pray for a revival.
+all and above all, we should pray for a revival.

 Many a prayer for the Holy Spirit is a purely selfish prayer.
 It